 Watching this documentary I immediately realized that this was exactly what I was looking for: to capture the reality of childhood cancer care through the eyes of healthcare workers and especially through the eyes of their loving families.
 Because when the heart is involved, we can lift mountains together.

-The students were very moved by the film and so were the faculty.
+It was magical.
 It is such a beautiful portrait of family, children dealing with cancer, and collective medical support.
 We were transported to each location and taken into each child's world.
-It was magical.
+The students were very moved by the film and so were the faculty.